PacificNt/Financial-Insights-from-Bank-Statement/README.md

--IV.
-Contribution percentage of Subcategories in 'Purchases & Payements'
+- 4. Contribution percentage of Subcategories in 'Purchases & Payements'.